-Project Alternatives

-Issue Area Alternative A No Project/ No Development Alternative Alternative Alternative Alternative C Alternate Design Alternative

-Aesthetics Lesser Similar Lesser

-Air Quality Lesser Lesser Lesser

-Biological Resources Lesser Lesser Similar

-Geology and Soils Lesser Greater Lesser

-Hazards and Hazardous Materials Lesser Similar Similar

-Hydrology and Water Quality Lesser Greater Greater

-Land Use Lesser Similar Similar

-Noise and Vibration Lesser Lesser Lesser

-Population and Housing Lesser Similar Similar

-Public Services, Utilities, and Recreation Lesser Lesser Lesser

-Transportation and Circulation Lesser Lesser Lesser
+Project Alternatives Alternatives to the Proposed Project Issue Area Alternative A No Project/ No Development Alternative Alternative B Reduced Intensity Alternative Alternative C Alternate Design Alternative Aesthetics Lesser Similar Lesser Air Quality Lesser Lesser Lesser Biological Resources Lesser Lesser Similar Geology and Soils Lesser Greater Lesser Hazards and Hazardous Materials Lesser Similar Similar Hydrology and Water Quality Lesser Greater Greater Land Use Lesser Similar Similar Noise and Vibration Lesser Lesser Lesser Population and Housing Lesser Similar Similar Public Services, Utilities, and Recreation Lesser Lesser Lesser Transportation and Circulation Lesser Lesser Lesser

 Generally, the environmentally superior alternative is the alternative that would cause the least damage to the biological and physical environment.
-Since implementation of the No Project Alternative would result in the fewer adverse environmental effects than would occur under the Proposed Project and other alternatives, Alternative A - No Project/No Development Alternative would be considered the environmentally superior alternative.
-However, the No Project/No Development Alternative would not achieve any of the project objectives.
+Since implementation of the Alternative A to the Proposed Project also referenced as the No Project Alternative would result in the fewer adverse environmental effects than would occur under the Proposed Project and other alternatives, Alternative A to the Proposed Project - No Project/No Development Alternative would be considered the environmentally superior alternative.
+However, the No Project/No Development Alternative A would not achieve any of the project objectives.

 If the No-Project Alternative is the environmentally superior alternative, CEQA Guidelines Section 1526.6(e)(2) requires identification of an environmentally superior alternative among the other alternatives considered in the EIR.
-When comparing the remaining development alternatives, Alternative C, the Alternative Design Alternative, is the most environmentally superior alternative.
-Under Alternative C, development of fewer housing units on larger lots with increased open space would achieve some of the project objectives.
-Development of Alternative C would result in lesser impacts than the Proposed Project in six issue areas, similar impacts to the Proposed Project in three issue areas, and greater impacts in one issue area.
+When comparing the remaining development alternatives, Alternative Cto the Proposed Project, also referred to as the Alternative Design Alternative, is the most environmentally superior alternative.
+Under Alternative Cto the Proposed Project, development of fewer housing units on larger lots with increased open space would achieve some of the project objectives.
+Development of

+Alternative C would result in lesser impacts than the Proposed Project in six issue areas, similar impacts to the Proposed Project in three issue areas, and greater impacts in one issue area.